What is the Null Hypothesis Formula?

 - P-Value Test is Uninformative Compared to Confidence Interval: The confidence interval of 5% may not be significant most of the time.

 - This is Nearly always False: Nearly always, we try to prove that there is statistical significance to reject the null hypothesis.
 In very few cases, this hypothesis is accepted.

 Relevance and Use

 The null hypothesis is also generally used for verifying the difference between the alternative procedures.
-For example, let’s say there are two ways to treat disease and it is claimed that one has more effects than the other.
-But the null hypothesis presumes that the effects of both the treatments are same and then the study is being done for finding the significance of such assumption and the variance of such.
+For example, let’s say there are two ways to treat disease, and it is claimed that one has more effects than the other.
+But the null hypothesis presumes that the effects of both the treatments are the same, and then the study is being done for finding the significance of such assumption and the variance of such.